Doha: a brief travel guide

 Where to stay in Doha

-Staying close to Souq Waqif is a good idea for the people who want to be in walking distance of some major sights and are fond of traditional neighbourhoods.
-On the other hand, travellers who prefer a more luxurious and expensive lifestyle could choose to stay on the Pearl, an artificial island with an area of nearly four square kilometres.
-However. take into consideration that Doha is mainly made for cars and eventually you will have to use a taxi in order to explore the city.
-Hence, it may be better to book a hotel or apartment that meets your needs regardless of its exact location.
+Staying close to Souq Waqif is a good idea for people who want to be within walking distance of some major sights and are fond of traditional neighbourhoods.
+On the other hand, travellers who prefer a more luxurious and expensive lifestyle could choose to stay on The Pearl-Qatar, an artificial island with an area of nearly four square kilometres.
+However, take into consideration that Doha is mainly designed for cars, and eventually you will have to use a taxi in order to explore the city.
+Hence, it may be better to book a hotel or apartment that meets your needs, regardless of its exact location.
 After all, the city is not that big.

 What to visit in Doha